GLASS Flows: Efficient Inference for Reward Alignment of Flow and Diffusion Models¶

 Background & Motivation¶

-Background: Flow matching and diffusion models can be enhanced at inference time through reward adaptation algorithms (inference-time scaling).
-Existing methods such as Sequential Monte Carlo (SMC) and Feynman-Kac Steering (FKS) require stochasticity in the denoising trajectory to explore high-reward regions.
+Background: Flow matching and diffusion models can be enhanced during inference via reward adaptation algorithms (inference-time scaling).
+Existing methods like Sequential Monte Carlo (SMC) and Feynman-Kac Steering (FKS) require introducing randomness into denoising trajectories to explore high-reward regions.

-Limitations of Prior Work: Stochastic transitions (SDE sampling) are far less efficient than deterministic ODE sampling and suffer severe quality degradation under low step counts.
-Experiments show that standard FKS with SDE transitions fails to outperform even the simple Best-of-N ODE baseline — revealing a fundamental tension between efficiency and stochasticity.
+Limitations of Prior Work: Stochastic transitions (SDE sampling) are far less efficient than deterministic ODE sampling and suffer from severe quality degradation in few-step regimes.
+Experiments show that standard FKS using SDE transitions fails to even surpass simple Best-of-N ODE baselines—a fundamental conflict between efficiency and randomness.

-Key Challenge: Methods such as FKS/SMC theoretically require the stochastic branching provided by SDEs to effectively explore the posterior distribution, yet the computational and quality costs of SDEs render them impractical on real-world SOTA models.
-Best-of-N ODE is efficient but does not exploit intermediate reward signals.
+Key Challenge: Methods like FKS/SMC theoretically require stochastic branching provided by SDEs to effectively explore the posterior distribution, but the computational and quality costs of SDEs make them infeasible for actual SOTA models.
+Best-of-N ODE is efficient but does not utilize intermediate reward signals.

-Goal: Eliminate the trade-off between efficiency and stochasticity — enabling ODE sampling to produce rich stochastic transitions so that FKS can be genuinely effective.
+Goal: Eliminate the trade-off between efficiency and randomness—enabling ODE sampling to produce rich stochastic transitions, thereby making FKS truly effective.

-Core Idea: Recast stochastic transitions as "internal flow matching" ODEs; by reusing the pretrained model through sufficient statistics, achieve "ODE speed + SDE diversity."
+Core Idea: Recast stochastic transitions as "inner flow matching" ODEs.
+By reusing the pretrained model via sufficient statistics, "ODE speed + SDE diversity" is achieved.

 Method¶